Approx. Time Difference

 Social conduct in Japan is regulated more by custom than by written law.
 For example, the Japanese have a distinct sense of what is proper to discuss.
 The Japanese will also ask many personal questions, merely out of curiosity.
 Do not take it as an insult.
 If you do not feel comfortable answering questions, politely sidestep them.

 In Japan, American frankness can be interpreted as rude.
+Japanese are often surprised at the loudness and brusqueness of Westerners.
+Punctuality is essential in Japan; it is disrespectful to be late.
 Be conscious of this and respect Japanese social expectations.

 The Japanese are a group-oriented society.
 Whereas the West emphasizes individualism, Japanese activities are often outgrowths of some group, family, profession, school, or community.

 Japan is a country with a high population density.
 To function well in this society, Japanese people show great respect for the personal space of others.
-Shouting or speaking loudly is considered rude; communicate subtly.
-If noise can be heard outside of the walls of your room, it is too loud.
+Shouting or speaking loudly is considered rude; seek to communicate subtly.
+A useful guide is that if noise can be heard outside the walls of your room, it is too loud.
 Japanese culture uses many gestures to communicate, many of which differ in meaning from those used in California.
-Public displays of affection are an affront to many Japanese.

 Drugs and Alcohol